ManikRonin/In_The_Loop/README.md

 ## Getting Started

-To begin, execute each of the following in your console:
+To begin, execute each of the following in your terminal:
 ```
 pip install dash
 ```